catalyst-fp7/documents/interoperability/interoperability.md

 6. The set of interaction history.

 Most of those collections (with the notable exception of interaction history) will be represented as instances of `sioc:Collection`.
+In general, collections are defined so that `sioc:Items` in this collection share an (other) RDF superclass.
+For example, we would consider IBIS nodes (aka GenericIdeaNodes) to be a superclass, but the subtypes (Issue, Option and Argument) to be subclasses:
+So they would naturally belong to one collection.

 ### The SIOC model